 Anti-dumping duty (ADD) and countervailing duty are additional duties levied on goods from outside the European Union (EU) that are geared to protecting EU trade.
 This page explains when the duties are applied and how to check whether or not goods attract anti-dumping or countervailing duty.

 Goods imported from outside the EU may be subject to import duty, depending on the type of goods and their country of origin.
 Details are given in the Tariff, where traders can find the specific classification for imports.
-See our guides on the classification of goods and an introduction to the Tariff.
+Read more about the classification of goods and an introduction to the Tariff.
 The classification also explains whether duty is payable, but traders should also check for updates.
-Access the UK Trade Tariff on the gov.uk website.

 Imports of some types of goods from particular countries may be subject to the following additional customs duties: